 Follow in the footsteps of GUESS by spelling out your offers in your product descriptions.

-11. Answers to Your Product’s Most Pressing Questions
+11. Provide Answers to Your Product’s Most Pressing Questions

 See to it that your product descriptions answer any questions that shoppers may have.
 Failing to do so could lead to site abandonment.
-According to Forrester, “55% of U.S. online adults are likely to abandon their online purchase if they cannot find a quick answer to their question.”
+According to Forrester, approximately 55% of shoppers in the U.S. abandon their online purchase if they can’t find a quick answer to their product question.

 When writing your descriptions, go beyond simply telling people about your products.
-Have a think about any questions or concerns people have about your product, and then address those in the copy.
+Consider any questions or concerns people have about your product, and then address those in the copy.

-Ready to Take Your Product Descriptions to the Next Level?
+Take Your Product Descriptions to the Next Level

 Great product descriptions go beyond stating facts about your merchandise.
 Much like a high-performing retail store associate, your descriptions should engage shoppers, build trust and ultimately sell your products.